nicknytko/nicknytko/README.md

 :wave: i'm nic(k|olas), a master's student in the scientific computing group at the university of illinois

-i pretend to know many things about numerical analysis, pde solvers, and machine learning
+i pretend to know things about numerical analysis, pde solvers, and machine learning

 <!--
 **nicknytko/nicknytko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.